MileHacker Logo

 Immigration Process

 Upon arrival at your initial Schengen port of entry, standard passport control will occur.
-Officers may ask about your visit purpose, stay length, and documentation of funds/accommodation.
+Officers may ask about your reason for visiting, stay length, and documentation of funds/accommodation.
 Have all your documents organized.

 Arrival Documents